Hello and Welcome to Autism at Home

 However the outdoor environments are chosen wisely and your child’s response to them is closely monitored.
 If your child becomes over stimulated or has to be overly controlled an alternative environment may be chosen.

-Sarah Dargue of Autism at Home
+Sarah Gibson of Autism at Home

-Sarah Gibson (nee Dargue)
+Sarah Gibson

 • Founder and Director of Autism at Home